khanonjs/khanon.js-website/public/docs/2-using-app-interface.md

 The [`loopUpdate`](https://khanonjs.com/api-docs/interfaces/decorators_app.AppProps.html#loopUpdate) property is used to setup the loop update method.
 The [`fps`](https://khanonjs.com/api-docs/interfaces/decorators_app.AppPropLoopUpdate.html#fps) property makes reference to the times the loop update will refresh per second.
 For example a [`fps`](https://khanonjs.com/api-docs/interfaces/decorators_app.AppPropLoopUpdate.html#fps) value of 60 means the loop update method will refresh 60 times per second, meaning that Khanon.js will create a [setInterval](https://developer.mozilla.org/es/docs/Web/API/setInterval) function that will refresh every `1000/60` milliseconds.

+Set [`removeTimeoutsOnStateSwitch`](https://khanonjs.com/api-docs/interfaces/decorators_app.AppProps.html#removeTimeoutsOnStateSwitch) to 'true' in case you want to remove all **KJS** timeouts and intervals when switching app state.
+This helps to keep the app consistency.
+Use it only if you declare KJS timeouts and intervals within scene elements.

 The [`debugLog`](https://khanonjs.com/api-docs/interfaces/decorators_app.AppProps.html#debugLog) property defines if debug logs are enabled or disabled.

 # Switching of state